-BACHELOR OF EDUCATION DEGREE IN FET TEACHING
+BACHELOR OF EDUCATION DEGREE IN FET/ SP & FET OR TEACHING

-- \bullet A National Senior Certificate (NSC) as certified by the Council for General and Further Education and Training (Umalusi) with endorsement for entry into Bachelor studies $\bf OR$ - A National Senior Certificate with Matriculation Exemption for students who matriculated before 2008 - A minimum of 28 points excluding Life Orientation - 2x approved languages one of which must be English.
+- 1. A National Senior Certificate (NSC) as certified by the Council for General and Further Education and Training (Umalusi) with endorsement for entry into Bachelor studies OR - 2.
+A National Senior Certificate with Matriculation Exemption for students who matriculated before 2008 OR - 3. recognized National Diplomas or certificates in education or relevant fields - 4.
+A minimum of 28 points excluding Life Orientation - 5.
+2x approved languages one of which must be English.
 Students who matriculated before 2008 must have either an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade for English.
 Students who matriculated after 2008 must have a Level 4 pass in English